at Crellin Park (Chatham), Dec. 2020 - 15 Mar. 2021

 - Here's that .kmz file of the February trees in case you use Google Earth or other programs that can read such files.

 The first installment went 'live' in pink in December, and the second installment, with yellow flags, went up in early January, and the final installment, sporting bright green flags, went up in early February.
-All flags will stay up until the end of February.
+All flags will stay up until the middle of March.
 As of 6 February, all flags appeared to be in place - but if you notice missing flags, please let me know.

 A Note on the ID Cards:

 Notice that the virtual stack of ID cards is cumulative.
 In other words, the deck for installment #1, includes only the first nine trees.
 But the deck for installment #2 includes those nine trees plus the ten additional trees for installment #2.
 Finally, the deck for installment #3 includes the cards for all three installments.
 This is done so that you are not overwhelmed with unfamiliar trees from the get go, but, at the same time, you have a single source for your growing knowledge bank.

 In the sad spirit of the moment, we are presenting this all virtually.
 Our goal is that you will be able to complete this course on your own with the help of a smart phone or tablet.
 Of course, you can also download and print out materials at home.
 We also have a few of ye olde hard copies of the ID cards.
 These are plasticized and available on loan or for purchase (at cost for $20).
 A few of the species included in the last installment are absent for the hard copis.
 Contact me if you would like to arrange for the well-distanced Chatham pick up of a set.

 Questions and Problems:

 I AM GLAD TO HELP!
 Email me with questions or problems.
 If you're struggling with an unknown tree, please send a close-up photograph of its buds.